ValeLang/Vale/docs/old/Compiler/Templar/Environments, Templatas, and Parent Entries.md

 Before we parse that V we need to scan ahead to see that it is in fact a rune.

-## Unstackifieds Can Refer To Variables in Parent Environments

-(UCRTVPE)

-We need to keep track of what variables have been unstackified.
-Theres two choices:

--   In the (possibly parent) environment where the local lives, we can
-    > have an unstackifieds list

--   Put it in the current environment

-The first one doesnt work well, because if we unstackify from within an if-statement like so:

-> m = Marine(10);
->
-> if (something) {
->
-> drop(m);
->
-> ret 7;
->
-> }

-we don\'t want that unstackify to infect the parent environment.
-Really, we want the if-statement code to handle and propagate any relevant unstackifies.

 ## Whether To Have Parent Function Environments (WTHPFE)